gqmaguirejr/E-learning/README.md

 ======================================================================
 ## Adding_URL_to_call_to_external_tool.docx

-Purpose: The document Adding_URL_to_call_to_external_tool.docx describes how to add the page where an external LTI tool is invoked to the URL passed to the LTI application.
+Purpose: The document Adding_URL_to_call_to_external_tool.docx describes how to add the page where an external LTI tool is invoked to the URL passed to the LTI application (for the Javascript add-url-to-button-push-for-lti.js).

 <!--